Migracode-Barcelona/old-syllabus-contents/html-css/week-1/lesson.md

 ### Exercise (10 minutes)

-_Paired Programming Exercise_

-Work in pairs to make the blue buttons on the page red (`#ce5f31`).
+Make the blue buttons on the page red (`#ce5f31`).
 The white button, which says "Volunteer", should remain white but the text should change to red.

 ## Pseudo Classes